8erg/ByPassWindefender/README.md

 ### Conclusion

-I think, that next i want to either try a dll sideloading and then move on to using Loki with electron apps that also uses dll sideloading attacks, there's a good write-up on it, if you want to take a head start!
+I think, that next i want to either try a dll sideloading and then move on to using Loki with electron apps that also uses dll sideloading attacks, there's a good write-up on it [here](https://www.ibm.com/think/x-force/bypassing-windows-defender-application-control-loki-c2), if you want to take a head start!